Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \subsubsection{Methods}

 This simulation study compares two distinct joint models with a reference model.
-All three models utilize the proposed folded normal mixed effects regression for the observed magnitude outcomes.
-Model I is the reference model, which does not model the dropout processes.
-Model II and III employ linear and flexible temporal functions, defined in equations (\ref{f8}) and (\ref{f7}), respectively, in their dropout submodels.
-For each scenario value of $AD$, 1000 simulation runs are conducted.
-All three models are implemented using a burn-in period of 1500 samples to ensure that Markov chains reach a stationary distribution before four chains are run, each with 2000 samples.
+All three models use the proposed folded normal mixed-effects regression for the observed magnitude outcomes.
+Model I, the reference, does not model the dropout processes.
+Model II and Model III employ linear and categorical time functions, defined in equations (\ref{f8}) and (\ref{f7}) respectively, within their dropout submodels.
+For each $AD$ scenario, 1000 simulation runs are conducted.
+All three models undergo a 2000-sample burn-in period to ensure Markov chain convergence before running four chains, each with 2000 samples.